EPFL-LAPD/SwissVAMyKnife.jl/README.md

 # Features

-* [x] several optimizers (such as Conjugate Gradient or L-BFGS provided by [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl))
+* [x] several optimizers (such as L-BFGS provided by [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl))
 * [x] based on automatic differentiation
 * [x] CUDA acceleration
 * [x] 3D parallel inverse (exponential) Radon for ray optical simulation
 * [x] 3D coherent wave optical optimization (see this paper for details and limitations).
 Note this has been only theoretical demonstrated and experimentally not validated.
 * [x] absorption can be included
-* [x] reinterpolation helpers to include index-matching-bath-free systems (only valid for ray optics) -> allows for refracting of glass vials
+* [x] refraction of glass vial is included

 # Examples

 # Other packages
 There is the Python based [VAM Toolbox](https://github.com/computed-axial-lithography/VAMToolbox) and [LDCD-VAM](https://github.com/facebookresearch/LDCT-VAM/).
 In terms of functionality, they also offer a ray based method including absorption.
-The performance is a factor of X worse for reasonable volumes.
 Wave optical methods are not offered.

 # Development